owkin/GrAIdient/Docs/Architecture/MATestsUtils.md

-# 👷 MATestsUtils
+# 👷 GrAITestsUtils

-`MATestsUtils` contains utils to enable the testing of plugins of `MAKit`.
+`GrAITestsUtils` contains utils to enable the testing of plugins of `GrAIdient`.

 To know more about plugins, see [this documentation](../Concepts/PLUGIN.md).